sgtojd/RSA-Aircraft-A-benchmark-Dataset-for-Object-Detection-with-Anisotropic-Degradation/README.md

-# RSA-Aircraft: A Benchmark Dataset for Object Detection with Anisotropic Degradation
+# [IF 2026] RSA-Aircraft: A Benchmark Dataset for Object Detection with Anisotropic Degradation

 **RSA-Aircraft** is a large-scale benchmark dataset for aircraft object detection in **Rotating Synthetic Aperture (RSA)** imagery.
 It is designed for studying robust oriented object detection under **RSA-specific anisotropic degradation**, where aircraft contours, textures, and target-background contrast are directionally degraded by the rotating rectangular aperture.